Wakakirri – Celebrating 21 years of stories

 Does your school have a story to tell?
 Each year Wakakirri searches for the best stories created by Australian Primary schools.

-Wakakirri is a national festival that celebrates learning via the creation and sharing of stories.
-To be in Wakakirri schools create stories using dance, song, film, art and writing to be performed, screened and displayed to audiences across Australia.
+Wakakirri celebrates learning via the creation and sharing of stories.
+To be in Wakakirri, schools create stories using dance, song, film, art and writing to be performed, screened and displayed to audiences across Australia.

 Wakakirri holds shows in capital cities and country towns where schools stories are shared with a live audience of family, friends, industry professionals and other school communities.
 Wakakirri also holds online events for schools in country and remote communities.